slint-ui/slint/docs/langref.md

 }
 ```

 The re-evaluation happens when the property is queried.
-Internally, dependency will be registered
+Internally, a dependency will be registered
 for any property accessed while evaluating this binding.
-When the dependent property are changed,
+When the dependent properties are changed,
-all the dependent binding are marked dirty.
-Callbacks in native code by default does not depends on
+all the dependent bindings are marked dirty.
+Callbacks in native code by default do not depend on
-any property unless they query a property in the native code.
+any properties unless they query a property in the native code.

 ### Two-way Bindings